jupyterhub/zero-to-jupyterhub-k8s/docs/source/administrator/troubleshooting.md

 ## Metrics scraping with prometheus or vmagent

 Network policy needs to be modified in order for prometheus or vmagent to be able to reach the metrics endpoint.
-Working example configuration is as follows:
+The recommended way is by setting [interNamespaceAccessLabels=accept](https://z2jh.jupyter.org/en/stable/resources/reference.html#hub-networkpolicy-internamespaceaccesslabels).
+This makes the hub pod's associated NetworkPolicy accept ingress from pods in other namespaces that have specific access labels.```

 ```yaml
 hub: